edanuff/CassandraCompositeType/README.txt

 -------------------------------------------------------------------------------
 Note:

+Now includes preview version of the CASSANDRA-2231 DynamicCompositeType

-Be aware that most of the capabilities provided by this comparer have been incorporated in the proposed path described at https://issues.apache.org/jira/browse/CASSANDRA-2231 and will hopefully be present at some point at or after the release of 0.7.4.
+Be aware that most of the capabilities provided by original CompositeType comparer have been incorporated in the proposed patch described at https://issues.apache.org/jira/browse/CASSANDRA-2231 and will hopefully be present at some point at or after the release of 0.7.4.
 Once that has been built into Cassandra, the recommended approach will